 Meetings are open to the general public and are held at the Beavercreek Township Fire Administration meeting room.

 Occasionally a regularly scheduled meeting will be cancelled due to lack of a quorum or because there are no cases or zoning business for the board to consider.
-When this occurs, a sign will be posted on the door at Fire Administration to notify the public that the meeting has been cancelled and why.
+When this occurs, the cancellation will also be posted to the Township website or on the Beavercreek Township social media accounts (Facebook, Instagram, and Twitter).